Civil Engineering Master of Engineering

 • EOS 575S: Mineral Resources

-A Technical Elective can be any graduate level course, consistent with the plan of study and approved by the DMS.
+A Technical Elective can be any graduate level course, consistent with the plan of study and approved by the Director of Master’s Studies.
 The order of preference in approving technical electives is:

 1. Other courses from departmental requirements or degree concentration areas